felixlobert/force-sar/README.md

 ## Usage

 Using the force-sar functions is similar to using FORCE.
 To get started, prepare a parameter file and provide it to one of the functions.
-You can find an example parameter file at `demo/prm_file.prm`.
+You can create a parameter file with `force-sar parameter`.
 To learn more about the required arguments and options for a function, you can add `--help` to the command.
 For example:
 ```bash
 force-sar query --help
 ```